mahdi1297/my-personal-site/README.md

 this project contains a nodejs api server, an angular frontend and a react admin panel

 # note
-the new version of this project is in [a link](http://localhost:4200/blog/new-test-category)
+the new version of this project is in [This Link](http://localhost:4200/blog/new-test-category)